KirillYashin/KirillYashin/README.md

 - 👋 Hi, I’m @KirillYashin
-- 👀 Currently working at Intel
+- 👀 Currently working at YADRO
-- 🌱 Learning Python (especially TG bots development) and DevOps
+- 🌱 Learning Python and DevOps

 <!---
 KirillYashin/KirillYashin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.